-We develop a variety of vehicles and controlled-release systems to address the major obstacles in delivering therapeutics to treat cancer and HIV/AIDS.
+We develop a variety of vehicles and controlled-release systems to address the major obstacles in delivering therapeutics to treat cancer, HIV/AIDS, and diabetes.
 We were the first to reformulate PLGA particles to entrap unstable anti-angiogenic biologic (PEX) and synthetic (Gleevec) drugs, which were shown to reduce side effects and substantially improve the drugs’ efficacy in treating brain tumors.
+We have formulated PLGA nano-particles for DNA delivery as well as PLGA particles for cancer immunotherapy.
+We have shown that BMP-2 embedded in microspheres enhanced the osteogenic differentiation of adipose mesenchymal stem cells for bone regeneration.
+Additionally, we have shown that PLGA microspheres loaded with Cediranib (AZD2171) can be used to treat glioblastoma.
 We also focused on designing unique and unorthodox nano-vesicle, as a targeted drug-delivery platform, to treat HIV/AIDS.
 These vesicles were produced from the intact cytoplasmatic membranes of non-human cells engineered to express the human receptor of a viral ligand found on HIV-infected cells.
 This system, which was shown to specifically target HIV-infect cells, does not entail the elaborate production of targeting molecules and their incorporation into the drug-delivery vehicle.
 Thus, the system represents a simpler and more clinically relevant approach than existing particulate delivery systems.

 TEM micrographs of tumors explanted from mice treated with PLGA microspheres (MS) loaded with Cediranib (AZD2171) or aTRAIL/Apo2L